-For nearly a century, psychologists have been studying the science of personality and they’ve concluded that five traits, known as the Big 5, can be accurately used to understand people’s personalities and behaviors.
+For nearly a century, psychologists have been studying the science of personality.
+They’ve concluded that five traits, known as the Big 5, can be used accurately to understand people’s personalities and behaviors.
 They are:

 An easy way to remember the Big 5 is using the acronym OCEAN.
-Each of these traits are spectrums and how high or low someone falls on them determines their personality.
+Each of these traits are on a spectrum, and how high or low someone falls on these spectrums determines their personality.
 Learning your boss’s personality is the key to knowing what they need from you.
-To help me explain how, I asked my wonderful employee Danielle to decode my personality and share how you can use personality science to better understand your boss too.
+To help me explain how, I asked my wonderful employee Danielle to decode my personality and share how you also can use personality science to better understand your boss.

 Check it out: